 - a native slide deck for the webinar (34 slides)

 - an exam and training certificate (10 question quiz and PDF certificate with corrected exam)

-- a link to download both recordings of the live webinar (~1 hour long each)
+- a link to download the recording of the live webinars (54-minutes and 44-minutes in duration)

-If you have any generic questions about Medical Device Reporting, or the eMDR requirement in 21 CFR 803, please email me at firstname.lastname@example.org.
+If you have any general questions about Medical Device Reporting or the eMDR requirement in 21 CFR 803, please email me at firstname.lastname@example.org.
 I will use your questions as material for webinars and future blogs.
-During live webinars you are only be able to submit questions via the chat box.
-If you have company-specific questions, please send me a request to set-up a private call to discuss your specific issues.
+During live webinars, you are only able to submit questions via the chatbox.
+If you have company-specific questions, please send me a request to set up a private call to discuss your specific issues.